Boussau/boussau.github.io/tutorials/M2_Tutorials/TP2_JukesCantorHumanChimp/index.md

 ```
 mymcmc.run(generations = 30000)
 ```
-After the MCMC has run, a file named apes_mcmc.log has been created.
+After the MCMC has run, a file named `apes_mcmc.log` has been created in the folder `analyses`.
 This file contains all of the 3000 values of T visited during the MCMC (why only 3000 and not 30000?).

 - Write this program, run it
 - Using Tracer, draw the histogram of the values of $T$ visited during the MCMC